biologist79/ESPuino/openHAB/README.md

 ## How does it look like?
 Depends on you like it :-) Here's some screenshots of my sitemap-presentation as described in my GitHub-repository.
-App's screen when Tonuino is running and playing a music-folder:<br />
+App's screen when ESPuino is running and playing a music-folder:<br />
 <img src="./pictures/openhab_overview.jpg" width="300">

 RFID-tags can also be 'emulated' via app.
-It's not really comfortable, as this list isn't synced with the RFIDs known to Tonuino, but at least it's possible (+handy for a few RFIDs):<br />
+It's not really comfortable, as this list isn't synced with the RFIDs known to ESPuino, but at least it's possible (+handy for a few RFIDs):<br />
 <img src="./pictures/openhab_trackSelection.jpg" width="300">

 Sleep-timer can be adjusted this way:<br />
 <img src="./pictures/openhab_sleepTimer.jpg" width="300">

-When Tonuino is not online (doesn't matter if deepsleep or totally powered off):<br />
+When ESPuino is not online (doesn't matter if deepsleep or totally powered off):<br />
 <img src="./pictures/openhab_sleeping.jpg" width="300">